HumanSignal/label-studio/docs/source/guide/storage.md

 ---
 title: Sync data from cloud or database storage
 type: guide
-order: 103
+order: 301
 ---

 Integrate popular cloud storage systems with Label Studio to collect new items uploaded to the buckets and return the annotation results so that you can use them in your machine learning pipelines.

-You can configure the storage type, bucket, and prefixes when you start the Label Studio server, or while Label Studio is running on the **Settings** page.

-You can configure one or both:

-- _source storage_ (where tasks are stored)
-- _target storage_ (where completions are stored)

-The connection to both storage buckets is synced, so you can see new tasks after uploading them to the bucket without restarting Label Studio.

-You can change parameters like the prefix or matching filename regex at any time from the Label Studio UI.

-> Note: Choose your target storage carefully.
-When you start the labeling project, it must be empty or contain completions that match previously created or imported tasks from source storage.
-Tasks are synced with completions based on internal IDs (keys in `source.json`/`target.json` files in your project directory), so if you accidentally connect to the target storage with existing completions with the same IDs, the connection might fail with undefined behavior.

 Set up the following cloud and other storage systems with Label Studio:
 - [Amazon S3](#Amazon-S3)
 - [Google Cloud Storage](#Google-Cloud-Storage)
 - [Microsoft Azure Blob storage](#Microsoft-Azure-Blob-storage)
 - [Redis database](#Redis-database)

+Each source and target storage setup is project-specific.
+The connection to both source and target storage buckets is synced, so you can see new tasks after uploading them to the bucket without restarting Label Studio.

+> Note: Choose your target storage carefully.
+When you start the labeling project, it must be empty or contain annotations that match previously created or imported tasks from source storage.
+Tasks are synced with annotations based on internal IDs, so if you accidentally connect to target storage with existing annotations with the same IDs, the connection might fail with undefined behavior.

 ## Amazon S3